haukex/raspinotes/BaseInstall.md

 1. **Pre-Boot Setup**

-	1. Use the Raspberry Pi Imager to flash the OS onto the SD card as follows.
+	1. Use the Raspberry Pi Imager to flash the OS onto the SD card as per its instructions, with the following notes:

 		1. You may need to select "No filtering" for the device so the OS selection isn't filtered.
-		   I always use the "lite" edition.
+		   I (almost) always use the "lite" edition.

 		2. Use OS customization and edit and enable all of the settings: